 Use and Auditing of the SARAnet Database

-CROs should update the SARAnet Database on the status of their project responses regularly, at minimum once per month.
+CROs shall should update the SARAnet Database on the status of their project responses regularly, at minimum once per week month.
 CROs should maintain contact with other personnel to include updates of coordinated responses to projects in the database.

 Open projects should be formally assessed by CROs on a monthly basis.

-The SARAnet Database will be reviewed or audited by the Area commander no less than on an annual basis to ensure that projects are properly documented.
+The SARAnet Database will be reviewed or audited by the Area commander no less than on a monthly an annual basis to ensure that projects are properly documented.

+The Department will make available to the public information on all Projects in the SARA Database in properly redacted form.

 CRO Assignment to Neighborhood Councils